 An agreed-upon web design metric says the fold line is roughly 1,000 pixels wide by 600 pixels tall.

-When you look at the above screenshot again, you see it’s not until nearly 1,500 pixels when engagement peaks (but scrolling continues beyond 3,000 pixels).
+When you look at the above screenshot again, you see it’s not until nearly 1,500 pixels that engagement peaks (but scrolling continues beyond 3,000 pixels).

 Why You Should Have a Footer

-Here are a few reasons why you should consider your footer as another place to draw in readers (and not as an afterthought).
+Here are a few reasons why you should consider your footer as another place to draw in readers (and not use it as an afterthought).

 Maintain Engagement